MPX0222/Research-Paper-Space/Readme.md

 ---

-### 💬 Brief Introduction of Markdown Files in this responsibility
+### 💬 Brief Introduction of Markdown Files in This Responsibility

 * `Readme.md` : Papers and Codes in Google Scholar, Baidu Scholar, Arxiv and Github.
 * `Analysis_in_CN_Internet.md` : Analysis, Reviews and Comments in Chinese Internet, including CSDN, ZhiHu, etc.